ramp-shapes/ramp-shapes/README.md

 ```

 ## References
-A publication which describes this work is currently under review at TBD conference.
+A publication which describes this work is currently under review at MTSR Conference 2019.